hedgehogs-mind/spring-couch/docs/usage/security.md

 ### Further customization

-TODO @peter:

-- custom root object for spel evaluation
-    - authentication trust resolver
-    - permission evaluator
-    - role prefix
+Within the section "Default expressions" you may have heart of "AuthenticationTrustResolver", "PermissionEvaluator" or "Role prefix".
+The first two are Spring Security elements used for evaluating states of the current authentication.

+AuthenticationTrustResolver: By default an instance of `AuthenticationTrustResolverImpl` will be used.
+In case there is a bean within the Spring application context, it will be injected via dependency injection, and it will be used instead of the default instance (remember what we said about the root object earlier: it will be autowired by CouchRest).

+PermissionEvaluator: By default an instance of `DenyAllPermissionEvaluator` will be used.
+If you want an own permission evaluator, replace/extend the root object as described earlier and overwrite the method `getPermissionEvaluator()`.
+It is recommended to instantiate an instance only once and return that instance in the getter.

+Role prefix: You may use an other role prefix other than `ROLE_`.
+Just extend/replace the root object and overwrite the method `getRolePrefix()`.

 ## Rule definitions

 ### Base Security

-You can specify a global security rule for all CouchRest endpoints, in case no more detailed rules exist for the endpoints.
+You can specify a global security rule for all CouchRest endpoints.

 This is done by Specifying a base security rule in SpringEL in your `CouchRestConfiguration`: